adstuart/azure-privatelink-dns-microhack/README.md

 ### Goal

 The goal of this exercise is to show how Private Link can be used to access an Azure PaaS service over a private hybrid connection.
 This could be either an ExpressRoute Private Peering or a Site-to-site VPN.
 In our lab we use the latter for ease of deployment.
-This is a core benefit of Private Link and in high demand by customers, as it enables access to PaaS services on a Private IP address from On-Premises locations, as opposed to via a Public Interface which would typically traverse the Public Internet (Or ExpressRoute Microsoft Peering if that is in place).
+This is a core benefit of Private Link and in high demand by customers, as it enables access to PaaS services on a Private IP address from On-Premises locations, as opposed to via a Public Interface which would typically traverse the Public Internet (or ExpressRoute Microsoft Peering if that is in place).

 ## Task 1 :  Consider hybrid topology and expected packet flow